Frequently asked questions

 Getting Started

-A Schwab Charitable donor-advised fund is a simple, tax-smart solution for supporting charitable organizations you care about.
-Once you set up an account with Schwab Charitable and contribute cash, securities, or appreciated assets, you may be eligible for a current-year tax deduction and can be more strategic about your giving decisions.
+A donor-advised fund (DAF) account is a simple, tax-smart solution for supporting charitable organizations you care about.
+Once you open a DAF account with DAFgiving360™ and contribute cash, securities, or appreciated assets, you may be eligible for a current-year tax deduction and can be more strategic about your giving decisions.

-Learn more about how a Schwab Charitable donor-advised fund works.
+Learn more about how a DAF account works.

-We offer two different types of Schwab Charitable accounts.
-Our core donor-advised fund account does not require a minimum initial contribution and donors can recommend investment of account assets among a selection of investment pools.
-For larger accounts (minimum $250,000 initial contribution and ongoing balance), our professionally managed account option enables clients to recommend an investment advisor to invest the account in a wider range of investments.
+DAFgiving360 offers two different types of accounts: core and professionally managed.
+The DAF account does not require a minimum initial contribution and donors can recommend investment of account assets among a selection of investment pools.
+For larger accounts (minimum $100,000 initial contribution and ongoing balance), the professionally managed account option enables donors to recommend an investment advisor to invest the account in a wider range of investments.

 Learn more about investment options for both core and professionally managed accounts.

-The basic cost structure of a Schwab Charitable account consists of two parts: administrative fees and investment expenses.
+The basic cost structure of a DAF account consists of two parts: administrative fees and investment expenses.

-In certain situations, we may assess additional fees on individual accounts to cover special costs.
+In certain situations, DAFgiving360 may assess additional fees on individual accounts to cover special costs.
 These may include legal and professional costs, taxes, or transaction costs.

 Learn more details about account fees in our Program Policies.